Support estimation in high-dimensional heteroscedastic mean regression: Proofs: Main steps

 The proof of Theorem \ref{signconsadaptivehuberwithinitial} is based on the primal-dual witness (PDW) approach as originally introduced in \citet*{Wainwright2009}.
-Following \citet{Loh2017} we summarize the three main steps as follows.
-The main results in this section for implementing this approach in our setting is Lemma \ref{corsignconsweightedhuber}, together with Lemmas \ref{lemmaassstrictdual(ii)} and \ref{lemmaassstrictdual(i)}.
+The main novel result in this section for implementing this approach in our setting is Lemma \ref{corsignconsweightedhuber}.
+It shows in particular how to deal with the additional terms arising from the fact that the support $S_{\alpha}$ of $\beta^*_\alpha$, may differ from $S$, the support of $\beta^*$ which is the object of interest.

 \begin{itemize} \item[(i)] Optimize the restricted program

 where we enforce the constraint that $\supp\big(\widehat{\beta}_n^{\,\PDW}\big) \subseteq S $, and show that all solutions have norm $< \Cbeta$. \item[(ii)] Choose $\widehat{\gamma} = \widehat{\gamma}_n \in \R^p$ such that (a.) $\widehat{\gamma}_S \in \partial \big\lVert \widehat{\beta}_{n,S}^{\,\PDW} \big\rVert_1$, (b.) it satisfies the zero-subgradient condition